 No credit card needed

 Effective cash management is critical to small business success.
-The problem is that it can be difficult to find an adequate business bank account these days, as a confluence of unique market dynamics have resulted in business-branded accounts finding their way to the bottom of the banking totem pole.
-As a result, personal accounts – especially online checking accounts – are often preferable for small business owners.
+But it can be difficult to find an adequate business bank account these days, as a confluence of unique market dynamics have resulted in business-branded accounts falling to the bottom of the banking totem pole.
+Personal accounts, particularly online checking accounts, are now preferable for many small business owners as a result.

-Business accounts still have their virtues, though.
+Business bank accounts still have their virtues, though.
 Like business credit cards, business checking and savings accounts tend to offer certain features geared specifically to the needs of corporations.
-Having a business checking account, whether you supplement it with a personal account or not, also simplifies tax preparation and affords you certain legal protections.
+Having a business checking account, whether or not you supplement it with a personal account, also simplifies tax preparation and affords you certain legal protections.

-In order to help you find the best accounts for your needs, WalletHub compared nearly 200 business bank accounts as well as 450 personal accounts and identified not only the best overall bank accounts for business in 2015, but also those with the highest interest rates, the best rewards and the lowest fees.
-You can find our picks below.
+In order to help you find the best accounts for your needs, WalletHub compared more than 430 business bank accounts and 1,000 personal accounts, identifying not only the best overall offers for businesses, but also those with the highest interest rates, the best rewards and the lowest fees.
+You can find our selections below.

-Many small business owners are able to leverage a personal bank account for business purposes, and this particular personal checking account offers the highest APY on the market: up to1.25% , provided you meet some easily attainable usage requirements.
-It does not charge a monthly fee either, which means it can easily be used to supplement a business-branded account.
+Many small business owners are able to leverage a personal bank account for business purposes, and this particular personal checking account offers the highest APY on the market: up to 1.25%, provided you meet some easily-attainable usage requirements.
+It does not charge a monthly fee, either, which means it can easily supplement a business-branded account.

-This account is a good option for entrepreneurs and small business owners who are just getting started, as it offers a very high APY – 1.5% – but only on balances up to $10,000.
-You get just 0.5% on amounts above that.
-There is no monthly fee and you only need $1 to open an account, and there is no monthly fee.
+This account is a good option for entrepreneurs and small business owners who are just getting started, offering a very high APY – 1.5% – but only on balances up to $10,000.
+You’ll earn just 0.5% on amounts above that.
+You only need $1 to open an account, and there is no monthly fee.

-With no monthly fee as long as you maintain a $1,000 minimum balance ($8 otherwise), this account doesn’t have to take money from you.
-It does, however, give a bit back.
-Account holders get points equivalent to as much as 0.56% cash back on their debit card purchases.
-Of course, if you’re looking to maximize your rewards on everyday spending, credit cards offer far superior terms.
-Some of the best business credit cards offer a full 2% cash back on all transactions.
+With no monthly fee as long as you maintain a $1,000 minimum balance ($8 otherwise), this account needn’t take money from you.
+It will, however, give a bit back, as accountholders earn the point equivalent of up to 0.56% cash back on all debit card purchases.
+But if you want to maximize your earnings on everyday expenses, credit cards offer far superior terms.
+Some of the best business credit cards provide a full 2% cash back on all transactions.

-(Membership Required) If you live, work, worship or study in certain areas of Texas, Colorado or Utah you may qualify for membership in the Security Service Federal Credit Union, allowing you to take advantage of the fact that the Premier Business Checking Account offers points equivalent to 0.5% cash back on debit card transactions.
-Keep in mind, however, that this account has a $5 monthly fee and enrollment in the reward program is $2 per month.
+(Membership Required) If you live, work, worship or study in certain areas of Texas, Colorado or Utah you may qualify for membership in the Security Service Federal Credit Union.
+This allows you to take advantage of the fact that the Premier Business Checking Account offers the point equivalent of 0.5% cash back on debit card transactions.
+Keep in mind, however, that this account has a $5 monthly fee and rewards-program enrollment will cost you another $2 per month.

-While this account won’t provide any interest, it’s a great option for small business owners who are just getting started, as it does not have a monthly fee, ATM fees or fees for online bill pay.
+Although this account doesn’t offer interest, it’s nevertheless a great option for small business owners who are just getting started, as it also lacks a monthly fee, ATM fees and fees for online bill pay.